Skip to content

 709

 Strong’s #5978, immadi.
-By me.
+By/Beside me.
 According to Gesenius, “only found with the suffix of the first-person by me.
 This word is not at all connected to with the root amad [#5975] to stand, but it rather belongs to an unused root to tie, bind together.”
 This means close by as opposed to with or near.
-This specific word was used by Adam in Genesis 3:12 regarding the woman who was deceived.
-A great miss.
+This specific word was used by Adam in Genesis 3:12 regarding the woman.